This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Electroconvulsive therapy (ECT) is a treatment that sends a small electric current to your brain to cause a seizure.
+Electroconvulsive therapy (ECT) is a treatment that sends an electric current to your brain to cause a seizure.
 The seizure affects the chemicals in your brain, which may make your brain cells work better.
 ECT is used to treat certain conditions, such as depression, that do not get better after medicines or other therapies have been tried.

 The week before your treatment:

 - You may need to have blood tests, x-rays, an ECG, or other tests.
 Brain imaging tests, such as a CT scan or MRI may also be done.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 The night before your treatment: